openaps/docs/docs/docs/walkthrough/phase-2/troubleshoot-oref0-setup.md

   * Start by killing anything that's currently running. ` killall -g openaps`
   * Look and see what's running in your cron. `crontab -l`
   * Run whichever alias is failing to see what commands it is running.
 I.e. if the pump loop is failing, it's `openaps pump-loop`, which you can run to show what's inside it by `openaps alias show pump-loop`.
   * Run each of those commands next individually, and that should give you a better idea of where it's failing or getting stuck.
 Do this, and share back (if needed) with your troubleshooter about where you think it's getting stuck.
+If that still doesn't give you or your troubleshooter enough info, keep drilling down further:
+  * For example, if your pump-loop.log always shows `Error, retrying` after `Old pumphistory:`, then you'd want to run `openaps refresh-old-pumphistory` manually to reproduce the problem and see if you can get more error details.
+  * If necessary, you can drill down further.
+So in this example, you might want to run `openaps alias show refresh-old-pumphistory` to see what *that* alias does, and then `openaps gather` to drill down further.
+  * You can keep drilling down until you get through all the aliases to the actual reports, which can be run manually using a command like `openaps report invoke monitor/status.json` to see the raw unfiltered output with full error details.